SapientTechnologies/SapientBusiness-Docs/en/homepage/why_e2e.md

 ---
 title: Entrepreneurs to Enterprises
 ---
-It doesn't matter if you are an international corporation, a fiesty start-up, or an army of one; we tailor our soutions to fit your specific needs so your solutions will always be the one you need.
+It doesn't matter if you are an international corporation, a feisty start-up, or an army of one; we tailor our solutions to fit your specific requirements, so that your solution will always be exactly what you need.